HimoriK/book/src/ch03-03-how-functions-work.md

 ## Functions

-Functions are prevalent in Rust code.
-You’ve already seen one of the most important functions in the language: the `main` function, which is the entry point of many programs.
-You’ve also seen the `fn` keyword, which allows you to declare new functions.
+You’ve already seen the `main` function as the start for most programs.
+There's also the `fn` keyword, which declares new functions.

 Rust code uses *snake case* as the conventional style for function and variable names, in which all letters are lowercase and underscores separate words.